 "Psychographics are about using the demographic information you have for your buyer persona to figure out more about their lifestyle, their behaviours and their habits." - HubSpot

 The table below shows the demographic and characteristic of a female gym-goer :

 Looking at the above, it’s easy to see why we need both demographic and psychographic data in marketing – at a very basic level demographics tell us ‘who’ is buying your product and psychographics tell us ‘why’ they are buying.
 Over the year’s demographics such as age and social class have become less good predictors of people’s attitudes and behaviours because people are living younger for longer and that social class boundaries have largely disappeared.

 How to profile your customer

 Quantitative interviewing methods such as telephone, face-to-face and online surveys are the ideal way of capturing demographic and psychographic insight into your customer.
 We typically recommend sample sizes over 1,000 as this allows for more elaborate analysis and customer segmentation.
 It is well known that the quality of the research is only as good as the expertise that goes into writing and developing the questionnaire.
-With hundreds of years of collective experience our survey experts can help you create the optimal questionnaire and ensure all important areas of interest are covered.
-(If you have budget, always consider starting the process with a qualitative research study such as focus groups in order to develop ideas and hypotheses about who your customers are).
+With hundreds of years of collective experience, our survey experts can help you create the optimal questionnaire and ensure all important areas of interest are covered.
+(If you have the budget, always consider starting the process with a qualitative research study such as focus groups in order to develop ideas and hypotheses about who your customers are).